tskit-dev/tskit/GOVERNANCE.md

   via a GitHub pull request to the above repositories;
 - reporting a GitHub issue or starting a discussion on the above repositories;

-Potential contributors are encouraged to read and abide by the [CODE OF CONDUCT](https://github.com/tskit-dev/.github/blob/main/CODE_OF_CONDUCT.md).
+Contributors must abide by the [CODE OF CONDUCT](https://github.com/tskit-dev/.github/blob/main/CODE_OF_CONDUCT.md).

 ## Maintainers